-Subsequent lab tests fund that none of the products seized contained illicit/illegal drugs.
-Their two attempts to break into the U.S. marked have cost Obadia and Artemins $20,000.00 in legal fees.
+Subsequent lab tests found that none of the products seized contained illicit/illegal drugs.
+Their two attempts to break into the U.S. market have cost Obadia and Artemins $20,000.00 in legal fees.

 WHAT ON EARTH IS GOING ON HERE?

-To answer that all important question, Obadial and Artemis joined forensic science writer John Kelly, chemist Krishna Addanki of Claflin University and a representative of Dr. Bronner’s Magic Soap Company at a news conference held by the Marijuana Policy Project on March 3, 2009 at the National Press Club in Washington, D.C.
-The event was the release of Kelly’s Report, False Positives Equal False Justice, with actual demonstrations of drug field testing on order to raise public awareness of the false-positive problem.
+To answer that all-important question, Obadial and Artemis joined forensic science writer John Kelly, chemist Krishna Addanki of Claflin University, and a representative of Dr. Bronner’s Magic Soap Company at a news conference held by the Marijuana Policy Project on March 3, 2009, at the National Press Club in Washington, D.C.
+The event was the release of Kelly’s Report, False Positives Equal False Justice, with actual demonstrations of drug field testing in order to raise public awareness of the false-positive problem.
 Kelly claims the widely marketed field test kits are worse than useless, and that even when used properly can cause great harm to innocent people.

 According to Kelly’s report, thousands of common foods, over-the-counter drugs, cosmetics, and household products will falsely test positive in police drug field tests because the reagent tests themselves are not drug-specific.